 Too bad the film’s plot doesn’t make any sense.
 Bond resents M for ordering Moneypenny to shoot a mercenary he was fighting atop a train—a bullet that hit Bond instead and led to the release of a stolen hard drive containing the identities of undercover agents around the world.
 Instead of trying to prevent the inevitable fallout from the drive’s info getting out, Bond retires on a beach, only returning to London after an MI6 bombing.
 The biggest lead in finding the mastermind behind the attack comes in the form of bullet shrapnel from the aforementioned mercenary, which Bond has buried in his shoulder—evidence that could’ve been useful weeks ago had he not chosen to play dead.

 He fails all the necessary physical and psych tests to continue serving as an agent, but M approves his return to the field anyway.
-(She’s also under scrutiny from her higher-ups due to Bond’s radical behavior in Casino Royale and Quantum.)
+(She’s also under scrutiny from her higher-ups due to Bond’s radical behaviour in Casino Royale and Quantum.)
 A hitman in Shanghai leads Bond to a poker chip, which leads to a casino in Macau, which leads to Bond seducing a former sex slave, which leads to meeting cyberterrorist mastermind Raoul Silva (Javier Bardem), who was also betrayed by M years ago and is captured by Bond as a ploy to kill her.

 But for all his cyberterrorism knowledge, Silva’s big plan is to simply shoot at M in Parliament.
 Bond helps repel the attack and takes M to Skyfall Lodge, his family estate in the Scottish Highlands, where Bond and the groundskeeper (Albert Finney) prep _Home Alone_-style booby traps for Silva and his approaching army.